FutureInventor/someReactPractice/README.md

+// IMPORTANT!
+// This repo is terribly outdated.
+I keep it just so that I can compare it with my current projects,
+// and see the progress I've done.
+// Anyway, if you're in a mood for digging in an old, questionable quality, not-even-junior-level codebase, be my guest :)

 This web application is a project in which I tried to gather and show off all of my web-developers skills.

 Main functionalities: